Debugging ACP Jobs with the ACP Postman Collection

 nextPhase

-: is it still pending?
+: is it still pending?content

 : payload is as expected